tonyta/cartologger/README.md

 - Tooltip on each marker displaying the city and country of the request.
 - Statistics and history per visitor (IP address).
 - Sorting and selection based on host, path, and method.
+- Only display most recent 50,000 (or so).